The Beman Project: Analysis

 Two Different Visions

-The Beman Project isn’t trying to be Boost—it’s explicitly positioned as “separate from Boost.”
+The Beman Project isn’t trying to be Boost—it’s explicitly “separate from Boost.”
 But naming it after Beman Dawes creates an expectation of continuity with his approach.
+Dawes built a permanent collection with BSL licensing and bottom-up proposals.
+The Beman Project builds temporary implementations with Apache licensing for paper implementations.

 Leadership and WG21 Context

 David Sankel’s approach favors structured, top-down coordination.
 This was visible in the 2017 CMake discussion, where he proposed a migration path decided by the Steering Committee, and in the Beman Project’s launch at C++Now without extensive mailing list deliberation.
+The Beman Project reflects its leadership’s strengths—standardization expertise, committee relationships—rather than attempting to replicate Boost’s emergent dynamics.

 The Ecosystem Gap

-As analyzed in the ecosystem gap paper, C++ faces structural challenges outside the standard’s scope:
+C++ faces structural challenges outside the standard’s scope:

 ABI fragmentation: GCC, Clang, and MSVC produce incompatible binaries